Bogdan54/Scrape-Wikipedia-in-Python-and-Beautiful-Soup-and-HTML5Lib/README.md

 * Contributing
 * Contributions to Uni-Project are welcome!
 You can contribute by:

-## Reporting issues or bugs

-Submitting feature requests
-Forking the repository and submitting pull requests with your changes

 ## Authors
 Uni-Project was created by Bogdan & Bogdan.